 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
-Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a slightly greater level of risk than the present day low risk event.
-There is an additional shallow flow path within the east of the site.
-Maximum flood depths are modelled to be between 0.3 and 0.6 m with hazard largely categorised as 'low', with some small areas of 'moderate' hazard (Figure 3-4).
-Safe access and escape routes should remain achievable via Brightholmlee Lane.
+Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a greater level of risk than the present day low risk event.
+Maximum flood depths are modelled to be between 0.3 and 0.6 m, with some areas of flood hazard categorised as 'significant' (Figure 3-4).
+Safe access and escape should be achievable via A61 to the east.